Christopher Nolan’s The Odyssey immediately called out over historical inaccuracy

 The Odyssey, which will arrive in theaters July 17, 2026, will be Nolan’s first film since his 2024 Oscar winner, Oppenheimer.

-It will partially be filmed in Sicily, where scholars say Homer based a portion of Ulysses’s journey in his eighth-century BCE epic.
+It will partially be filmed in Sicily, where scholars say Homer based a portion of Odysseus’ journey in his eighth-century BCE epic.

 Filming is scheduled to begin in the next few months on the island of Favignana, known as “goat island,” according to Variety.